Discover Async_Network_IO: Top 5 Reason

 Optimization of Client Application

-Make that client programs are optimized for quickly consuming query results.
+Make sure the client programs are optimized to consume query results quickly.
 This involves processing data from SQL Server as soon as possible.

 Optimizing a network